POSYDON-code/POSYDON/docs/troubleshooting-faqs/code-questions.rst

     - Answer: To leverage the ML features, ensure you've installed the necessary dependencies.
 Then, you can ...
 (TODO brief overview or link to ML features documentation).

 6. **Are there any examples or tutorials available?**
-    - Answer: Yes, you can check our :ref:`roadmap <roadmap>` for tutorials related to different POSYDON components, including population synthesis, creating core datasets for POSYDON, and running your own MESA grids with POSYDON.
+    - Answer: Yes, you can check our :ref:`roadmap <roadmap>` for tutorials related to different POSYDON components, including population synthesis, creating core datasets, and running your own MESA grids with POSYDON.

 7. **Can I run POSYDON on an HPC facility?**
     - Answer: Absolutely!
 Ensure you've installed ``mpi4py`` as outlined in :ref:`our installation guide <installation-guide>`.
 Refer to `our HPC guide <../tutorials-examples/population-synthesis/pop_syn.ipynb>`_ for detailed instructions on running POSYDON in an HPC environment.